santa-land/secret-santa/README.md

 - You need a `config` folder inside project `root`, and inside `config` should be two files `config.js` and `development.json.
 I can't put the here due to sensitive data.
 - Type `npm start` or `node server.js` in the working directory shell.
 - Go to your browser and type `localhost:3000` or `http://localhost:3000/`

+## Documentation
+Using jsDoc3 and gulp-pages, I have provided a small documentation on the gh-pages of this project live [here](https://alireza-saberi.github.io/secret-santa/)

 ## License